The Most Famous Roman Mythology Paintings

 Peter Paul Rubens - The Feast of Venus

-The miraculous Feast of Venus is a Roman Mythology painting by the most celebrated Flemish painter Peter Paul Rubens, known for his impressive large scale historical paintings commissioned by the courts around XVII century Europe.
+The miraculous Feast of Venus is a Roman Mythology painting by the most celebrated Flemish artist Peter Paul Rubens, known for his impressive large scale historical paintings commissioned by the courts around XVII century Europe.

 The painting is a cheerful depiction of the Roman festival Veneralia that honors Venus Verticordia.
 Rubens was inspired by Titian and made a copy of his work The Worship of Venus that was based on the Imagines of the Greek sophist Philostratus of Lemnos.
 This book consisted of various descriptions of ancient paintings that decorated a third-century villa near Naples.
 Alongside Titian’s interpretation of Philostratus’s writtings, Rubens was also inspired by the fourth book of Ovid’s Fasti.